danielstocker/vsts-backup-data-extension/overview.md

 - Username
   - if targeting TFS 2015
 - Password or PAT
-  - if targeting TFS 2017 or VSTS
+  - if targeting TFS 2017 or newer and/or Azure DevOps
 - Filter
-  - simple "Contains" filter to narrow the amoutn of definitions downloaded
+  - simple "Contains" filter to narrow the amount of definitions downloaded
 - Drop dir